San Mateo de Otao :

 Why visit San Mateo de Otao?

-San Mateo de Otao is the ideal retreat for nature, adventure, and authenticity lovers.
-The district offers over 10 extreme activities (skybike, Tibetan bridges, canopy, rappelling, via ferrata), hikes to spectacular waterfalls, natural pools, unique viewpoints (Mano Gigante, Luna Gigante), and a rich cultural heritage with pre-Inca archaeological sites like Marca Marca and Huarichaca.
-Not to mention Andean gastronomy and the famous chirimoyas from Cumbe.
+San Mateo de Otao is the ideal refuge for nature, adventure, and authenticity lovers.
+The district offers more than 10 extreme activities (skybike, Tibetan bridges, canopy, rappelling, via ferrata), hikes to spectacular waterfalls, natural pools, unique viewpoints (Giant Hand, Giant Moon), and a rich cultural heritage with pre-Inca archaeological sites like Marca Marca and Huarichaca.
+Not to mention the Andean gastronomy and the famous chirimoyas of Cumbe.

 🚗 2.
 How to get to San Mateo de Otao from Lima?